 An experienced personal injury lawyer in Fort Lauderdale can help you through every aspect of your Uber accident case.
 We have over 28 years of experience holding negligent parties responsible for our clients’ losses.
 We’ve recovered tens of millions of dollars to help them move forward, earning us membership in the Million Dollar Advocates Forum and the Multi-Million Dollar Advocates Forum.

-When you hire Hollander Law Firm, P.A., you can expect a team of lawyers and experts who will:
+When you hire Hollander Law Firm Accident Injury Lawyers, you can expect our car accident attorneys and experts to:

 - Handle the investigation into your crash and gather all relevant evidence